 According to published reports, after speeding for nearly a mile, the driver stopped suddenly, but failed to exit the vehicle.
 Law enforcement officers tried to remove him from the car to place him in handcuffs, but they noticed a semi-automatic handgun at his waist.
 The driver moved his hands toward the gun, but officers were able to remove the gun from his possession and administered field sobriety tests and a breath alcohol test after smelling alcohol on his breath.
 The breath test registered a reading of 0.14.
 The driver was immediately suspended from the police department after his arrest.

 Getting arrested for driving under the influence has serious consequences.
 In addition to the possibility of serving jail time, losing your license, and having to pay hefty fines, a DUI arrest can also affect your status at work and your relationship with your family.
 The Maryland DUI defense attorneys at Alpert Schreyer, LLC have the experience needed to handle complex cases right from the beginning.
 We’ll fight hard for your rights every step of the way.
-For a free consultation to discuss your case, contact us at (301) 262-7005 or toll free at (866) 444-6363.
+For a free case evaluation to discuss your case, contact us at (301) 262-7005 or toll free at (866) 444-6363.